Skip to main content

 AI writing detection is only available to instructors using the Microsoft Teams integration with Turnitin Feedback Studio.
 AI writing detection is not available for customers using the Microsoft Teams Assignment Similarity integration, as it only uses the student viewer.
 There is no separate teacher viewer.
 And since our AI detection capability is only going to be available to educators, we cannot provide it via MS Teams.

-However, if an instructor using the Similarity integration has a concern that a report may have been written with an AI writing tool, they can request that their administrator use the paper lookup tool to view a full report.
+However, if an instructor using the Similarity integration has a concern that a report may have been written with an AI writing tool, they can request that their administrator use the submission search tool to view a full report.

 How is authorship detection within Originality different from AI writing detection?